C4 Logo Return to main site

 We hope these reports will help harness the political will, community support and our available resources to ensure elimination is achieved and that equity in outcomes for all remains front of mind.
 We look forward to a time in the near future when the report documents Australia’s achievement of the elimination of cervical cancer as a public health problem.

-• ABS: Australian Bureau of Statistics
+• ABS: Australian Bureau of Statistic

 • AIHW: Australian Institute of Health and Welfare